trong0dn/Client-Intermediate-Server/README.txt

 receiving and sending packet details.
 The Client also receives packets from the Server as well.

-### Host
+### Intermediate

-The Host is a relay node within the network.
-The Host receives packets from the Client on port 23.
-And creates another DatagramPacket with the same information to be sent to the Server on port 69.
-It also prints out receiving and sending packet details.
-Moreover, the Host also receive packets from the Server which it also creates another DatagramPacket to send back to the Client.
+The Intermediate Host is a relay node within the network.
+The Intermediate receives packets from the Client on port 23.
+And creates another DatagramPacket with the same information to be sent to the Server on port
+69. It also prints out receiving and sending packet details.
+Moreover, the Intermediate also receive packets from the Server which it also creates another DatagramPacket to send back to the Client.

 ### Server

-The Server receives packets from the Host on port 69, then validates the encoded message.
-Once validated, the Host creates another DatagramPacket with a different message to be sent back to the Host on the same port.
+The Server receives packets from the Intermediate on port 69, then validates the encoded message.
+Once validated, the Intermediate creates another DatagramPacket with a different message to be sent back to the Intermediate on the same port.
 It also prints out receiving and sending packet details.

 ## Disclaimer